chaosmaou/wivrn-guide/README.md

 + If in doubt, clearly check the REQUIREMENTS/PREREQUISITES and COMPROMISES sections of this guide to make sure you haven't missed or misunderstood anything.
 Sometimes taking a break is a good idea and coming back later with a clear frame of mind, especially if you are feeling overwhelmed and/or frustrated.
 + Lag and/or fast connecting/disconnects, Quality and/or bitrate low:
 	+ Try restarting your Quest headset.
 It sometimes happens and is an issue on the headset side.
 A reboot of your headset will usually fix these issues.
 If the issue persists, try completely rebooting your computer.
 If these issues persist, suspect your network has hardware or interference issues.
-	+ A common issue is that Quest/Meta headsets will drop to a lower link rate after sleep/resume.
-I often find my headset will be stuck at 300 MBit vs the normal 1200 MBit.
+	+ A common issue is that Quest/Meta headsets will drop to a lower WiFi link rate after sleep/resume and get stuck at that rate.
+I often find my headset will be stuck at 300 MBit or less vs the normal 1200 MBit.
 Restarting the headset or toggling the WiFi  off and back on again in the headset fixes this issue until the next sleep/resume cycle.
+You can check for this bug in the WiFi menu on your headset by selecting your network details and scrolling down.
 + Still having quality/rate issues?:
 	+ Most common issue is poor network performance.
 A good router is required, but so is a good connection between the router and your headset, as is between your computer and the router.
 Sometimes the air will be over-saturated with too much data traffic, or maybe even your LAN is being overwhelmed or having issues due to faulty hardware/software  -- sometimes it could be a faulty ethernet cable.
 Advanced setup of both wired and wireless networks is not covered by this guide, as that is a very complicated topic by itself.
 Another issue is poor GPU performance.
 Give the COMPROMISES section another quick read, and also take into consideration your hardware specs.